 We are continuously seeking to improve our policies, procedures and actions in relation to modern slavery.
-Measures monitored for FY2023 include the following:
+Measures monitored for FY2024 include the following:

-Focus Area Measure Number Human rights training % of permanent FTE employees completing modern slavery training.
-100% % of permanent FTE employees completing whistleblower awareness training 100% % of permanent FTE employees completing anti money-laundering and counter-terrorism financing and fraud awareness training.
+Focus Area Measure Number Human Rights Training % of permanent FTE employees completing modern slavery training. % of permanent FTE employees completing whistleblower awareness training.
+100% % of permanent FTE employees completing anti money-laundering awareness and fraud awareness training.
 100% % of permanent FTE employees completing anti-bribery and corruption training.
-100% Supply Chain Transparency % of contracts entered into with a value of \$100,000 (incl.
-GST) or more and details of which are published on our website.
-100% Reports - Modern Slavery No. of public interest disclosure (whistleblower) reports received about modern slavery.
-0 Reports - Other Environmental, Social and Corruption No. of public interest disclosure (whistleblower) reports received about other environmental, social and corruption matters.
-0 lssues or incidents raised - Modern Slavery No. of issues or incidents raised under our internal Incident and Issue Reporting Policy in relation to potential transaction supply chains 0 Complaints - Modern Slavery No. of public complaints received about modern slavery.
+100% Supply Chain Transparency % of contracts entered into with a value of \$100,000 (GST inclusive) or more and where details are published on our website.
+100% Reports - Modern Slavery No. of public interest disclosure reports received about modern slavery.
+0 Reports - Other Environmental, Social and Corruption No. of public interest disclosure reports received about other environmental, social and corruption matters.
+Issues or incidents raised - Modern Slavery No. of issues or incidents raised under our internal Incident and Issue Reporting Policy in relation to potential transaction supply chains.
+12 Complaints - Modern Slavery No. of public complaints received about modern slavery.
 0 Complaints - Other Environmental, Social and Corruption No. of public complaints received about other environmental, social and corruption matters.
-0 Transactional Anti-Bribery and Corruption Procedures We reviewed and updated our anti-bribery declarations and standard financing documentation contractual provisions to ensure they remain appropriate and fit for purpose, and that our risk-based approach remains reasonable and proportionate. - Anti-Bribery & Corruption and Modern Slavery Policies We reviewed and updated our Anti-Bribery & Corruption and Modern Slavery Policies to ensure they remain appropriate and fit for purpose, and that our risk-based approach remains reasonable and proportionate. - Our Modern Slavery Policy outlines that we have a zero-tolerance policy for Modern Slavery knowingly or recklessly engaged in by Employees, customers or other third parties, including suppliers.
-External engagement - Bribery Prevention Network The Bribery Prevention Network is a public-private partnership that brings together business, civil society, academia and government with the shared goal of supporting Australian businesses to prevent, detect and address bribery and corruption and promote a culture of compliance. - We have been involved (through an Export Finance Australia representative) with the Network.
-In FY2023, we have continued to promote greater bribery and corruption awareness amongst Australian businesses by leveraging our website, our anti-bribery declarations, through training of our employees and attending industry events.
-During FY2023, Export Finance Australia assisted with moderating a Bribery Prevention Network webinar to support anti-bribery compliance.
+0